Americans stranded abroad struggle as border closures intensify

 Americans stranded overseas worry they'll be stuck for the long haul as countries around the world shut their borders to limit the spread of the coronavirus.

-Students and instructors from Lewis and Clark College in Portland, Oregon, were stranded in Ecuador when they couldn't find flights back from their study abroad program.
+Students and instructors from Lewis & Clark College in Portland, Oregon, were stranded in Ecuador when they couldn't find flights back from their study abroad program.

 "We researched frantically," Stirrat said.
 "We were working with a travel agent in the U.S. who was also searching frantically for us."